-We and the underwriter for the offering named below have entered into an underwriting agreement with respect to the Series A Preferred Stock being offered.
-Subject to the terms and conditions of the underwriting agreement, the underwriter has agreed to purchase from us the number of shares of our Series A Preferred Stock set forth opposite its name below.
+We and the underwriter for the offering named below have entered into an underwriting agreement with respect to the common stock being offered.
+Subject to the terms and conditions of the underwriting agreement, the underwriter has agreed to purchase from us the number of shares of our common stock set forth opposite its name below.

+Number of

+Underwriter Shares

-Underwriter William Blair & Company, L.L.C.
+William Blair & Company, L.L.C.